isadon/RMessage/README.md

 * Removed the forcing of a specific design - TSMessages forced an iOS7 design or iOS6.
 Here there is no distinction - though the library is styled for iOS7 by default.
 * Much more im sure :).

-Note: Buttons within RMessage are not currently fully supported as in TSMessages but will be soon.

 # Description
 The notification moves from the top of the screen underneath the navigation bar and stays there for a few seconds, depending on the length of the displayed text.
 To dismiss a notification before the time runs out, the user can swipe it to the top or just tap it.